Programming

 Wellness Walk

-The benefits of conservation go beyond the environment.
-Being in nature has been linked to various benefits that include lower stress, improved attention, a better mood, reduced risk of psychiatric disorders, and even upticks in empathy.
-Spending time outdoors, in nature, can work as a balm for our busy brains.
+Being in nature has been linked to various benefits, including lower stress, improved attention, better mood, reduced risk of psychiatric disorders, and increased empathy.
+Spending time outdoors in nature can be a balm for our busy brains.

-The Wilton Land Trust’s Wellness Walk is meant to get you outside, breathing the fresh air.
-In partnership with Stay at Home in Wilton, we walk Schenck’s Island and spend some time in the beautiful outdoors.
+The Wellness Walk is meant to get you outside, breathing the fresh air.
+In partnership with Stay at Home in Wilton, we spend time in the beautiful outdoors.

 Annual Meetings